 The EU’s laws on chemicals in food packaging have been strongly criticised by MEPs, the Commission’s own Joint Research Centre and by civil society organisations.
 It is time that the European Commission opened up their work in this area to proper debate and examination, rather than private discussions with the food industry”

-- This blog has been reported on by Food Packaging Forum.
+- This blog has been reported on by Food Packaging Forum and Chemical Watch.